 Don’t have any vintage books?
 Check out a used bookstore or your local library.

-Here at Bluprint, we get color inspiration from Pantone’s fashion color reports that are released twice a year.
+Here at Craftsy, we get color inspiration from Pantone’s fashion color reports that are released twice a year.
 Follow us on the blog and you’ll see our yarn reports, based on the fashion color reports when they’re released.

 7. Variegated yarn